kiranma72/abdm-docs/content/3-milestone2/link-care-context/hip-initiated-linking.md

 **1. Care-Context Linking**

-API to submit care-context to CM for HIP initiated linking.
+API to submit care-context to HIE-CM for HIP initiated linking.
 The API must accompany the "accessToken" (linking token) fetched in the users/auth process.

 **BASE URLs:**  https://dev.abdm.gov.in/gateway

 {{< swaggermin src="/abdm-docs/Yaml/ndhm-hip.yml" api="POST /v0.5/links/link/add-contexts" >}}

-**2. Call Back API For add-contexts**
+**2. Call Back API for add-contexts**

-Callback API for HIP initiated patient linking /link/add-context.If the accessToken is valid for purpose of linking, and specified details provided, CM will send "acknoweldgement.status" as SUCCESS.
+Callback API for HIP initiated patient linking /link/add-context.
+If the accessToken is valid for purpose of linking, and specified details provided, HIE-CM will send "acknoweldgement.status" as SUCCESS.

 **BASE URLs:**  https://your-hrp-server.com